 Upon completion of the program, the A.A.S. graduate is eligible to sit for the National Council Licensure Examination for RNs.

 All incoming students are tested in Math, Reading, English, and Biology to determine placement in courses.
 And after completion of the prerequisite courses with a GPA of 3.0 or better, students are invited to take the Test of Essential Academic Skills exam.
-The total credits required to achieve the A.A.S. in Nursing is 70.
-The four semester sequence is only possible when a student has matriculated prior to March 15 and tests into ENG 101 and BIO 131.
+The total credits required to achieve the A.A.S. in Nursing is 64.
+The four semester sequence is only possible when a student has matriculated prior to March 15 and tests into ENG 101 and BIO 131 and college-level math.
 Be aware that students often require six or more semesters to complete the A.A.S. degree due to entry requirements and clinical space limitations.
 Once a student enters the clinical nursing science courses, the course of study for completion is four semesters.